Please, don’t forget to visit the main page HOW TO APPLY to get all the information about applications.

 ECTS/ CREDITS

-The Summer School does not afford ECTs (European Credit Transfer System or simply, study credits).
-This is because in order to be able to get ECTS, you would need to be a regular student of TU Delft and the fees would be consequently much higher.
+The Summer School does not offer ECTs (European Credit Transfer System or simply, study credits).
+This is because in order to be able to get ECTS, you would need to be a regular student of TU Delft, and the fees would consequently be much higher.

 However, the Summer School provides you with a certificate stating that you have followed the course and that it is worth 120 hours of study.